+With the upright still vertical, raise the forks until they begin to lift the load.
 Check your travel path, slowly back off until clear of the stack, stop, and then lower the load to the travel position (6 to 8 inches off the ground).
-Tilt full back to travel (except for certain loads that may have to be transported as level as possible).
 Be sure the load is back flush against the carriage or front face of the forks.